Kongjian Yu

 He obtained his doctorate in design from the Harvard University Graduate School of Design (1995) with a dissertation on Security Patters in Landscape Planning.
 He joined the SWA Group (1995–97) at its California office in Laguna as a landscape planner and designer before returning to China in 1997.

-Kongjian Yu won a Holcim Awards Acknowledgement for Green Blue Network in China that transforms existing infrastructure into a sustainable green-blue network for the city of Shenzhen.
+Kongjian Yu won a Holcim Foundation Awards 2020 Acknowledgement for Green Blue Network in China that transforms existing infrastructure into a sustainable green-blue network for the city of Shenzhen.
+The project for the transformation of an existing infrastructure into a sustainable green-blue network for the city of Shenzhen was praised by the Holcim Foundation Awards jury for its “symbiotic approach that deploys vegetation at the center of the proposal.”

 Kongjian Yu’s academic career has focused on addressing deteriorating urban ecologies and the environment.
 His research on Ecological Security Patterns (1995), and Negative Planning and Sponge Cities (2003) were adopted by the Chinese government as a guiding theory for nation-wide ecological protection and restoration campaigns and supports the transition from economic development-centered urbanism towards ecologically prudent urbanism.